mhvis/samsung-tv-control/README.md

 # Smart TV API

-This is a simple Java library/API which can be used to control a Samsung Smart TV that listens on port 55000.
+This is a simple Java library for controlling a Samsung Smart TV that listens on port 55000 in an unencrypted manner.
-I don't know for which product series that holds.
+Samsung TV's built in 2014 and later use encryption and can therefore not be controlled.

 The protocol information has been gathered from here: http://sc0ty.pl/2012/02/samsung-tv-network-remote-control-protocol/